oksanabuzh/Panoara_nature_value_grasslands/README.md

 In this folder, the raw data is prepared for analysis and the analysis is performed

-- `01_Calculate_diversity_&_composition.R`: calculates evenness and community composition (NMDS) for each plot, performs the PERMANOVA analysis and ordination plots.
+- `0.1_NMDS.R`: calculates community composition (NMDS) for each plot, performs the PERMANOVA analysis and ordination plots.
-- `02_PCA_variables.R`: performs PCA for soil data
+- `0.2_PCA_soil.R`: performs PCA for soil data
-- `03_Prepare_data.R`: prepares the data for analysis.
-It reads in the raw data, renames and filters the variables, join the data sets.
 - `04_Summary_Statistics.R`: summarises data and calculates summary statistics and correlations among the measures of plant community (using GLMMs)
 - `05_GLMMs.R`: performs the GLMM analysis for plant species richness (field data).
 - `06.1_SEM_SpRich.R`: performs the SEM analysis, calculates direct & indirect effects